 - Because the site is a brownfield site with existing contamination, we worked with our team, the owner, and the city to ensure water could be safely discharged into the sanitary sewer system.
 Our team designed a filtration system to filter particulates from the water and eliminated any contamination.

-- Performing heavy industrial demolition of boilers and steel inside the structure’s tight footprint, required us to size an excavator and shear to fit through a roll up door and ramp down into the basement.
-Thus, eliminating the need for all work to completed by hand.
+- Performing heavy industrial demolition of boilers and steel inside the structure’s tight footprint required us to size an excavator and shear to fit through a roll-up door and ramp down into the basement.
+Thus, eliminating the need for all work to be completed by hand.

 Ask Our Experts